Knox Grace EC Church Plans Summer Youth Mission Trip to Indianapolis

 (Pictured above: One of the earlier Summer Youth Missions from Knox.)

-“We’ve only been going three years, and this will be our third trip,” said Karen Allaman, Group Missions Coordinator told exploreClarion.com.
+“This will be our third trip,” Karen Allaman, Group Missions Coordinator told exploreClarion.com.
 “The first one was to Pittsburgh, the second one was to South Carolina, and now we’re going to Indianapolis, Indiana this time.”

 Grace EC Knox Pastor John Friedlund brought some experience with mission trips when he arrived in Knox.

-“We travel with a group called Group Missions Trips, and it’s a non-denominational group,” said Allaman.
-“Pastor Friedlund had worked with them, and they are based in Colorado and it’s a very well-established group.
-They’ve been working on this for quite some time.
-They make all of the arrangements for the trip.
+“We travel with a group called Group Missions Trips, and it’s a non-denominational group,” Allaman explained.
+“Pastor Friedlund had worked with them.
+They are based in Colorado, and it’s a very well-established group.
+They’ve been working on this for quite some time, and they make all of the arrangements for the trip.

 Word of mouth from students about the mission activities has helped increase attendance each year.

-“The kids just talk to their friends and say it was really an awesome experience for them and they want to join us,” said Allaman.
+“The kids just talk to their friends and say it was really an awesome experience for them, and they want to join us,” Allaman said.

-The helping activity on the missions varies, but the Knox group has worked with the Salvation Army, Habitat for Humanity, homeless shelters, soup kitchens, the elderly, and people that needed help with their homes.
+Although the helping activities on the missions vary, the Knox group has worked with the Salvation Army, Habitat for Humanity, homeless shelters, soup kitchens, the elderly, and people that needed help with their homes.

-“There was something cool that happened the first time we went on a trip,” said Allaman.
+“There was something cool that happened the first time we went on a trip,” Allaman noted.
 “I went downstairs to see where the showers were, and while the owners tried to do it nicely, it was still garbage bags and rubber, a couple of walls glued.
 The water drain didn’t work, and you stood in the water while you took your shower.

 “However, when you get kids out like that, kids just want to help.
 The first two girls that came upstairs said that was the best shower they’d ever had.
-I was so hot and tired, and that’s the attitude that they went with.
+They were so hot and tired, and that’s the attitude that they went with.

 Fundraiser Planned for April 21 & 22